IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 ## Data
 Test data for this challenge consists of a single 1.6cm<sup>2</sup> section of primary human colorectal adenocarcinoma collected as part of the Human Tumor Atlas Network (HTAN) and is referred to as SARDANA-097.
 This tissue (shown in the image above) was probed for 21 tumor, immune, and stromal markers over over 8 rounds of t-CyCIF.
 The MCMICRO multiple image processing pipeline was used to produce a stitched, registered, and segmented 40-channel OME-TIFF file file and corresponding single-cell data on the 1,242,756 cell segmentation instances comprising the tissue.

-Data files for the SARDANA-097 image plus manually curated quality control masks highlighting regions of the tissue affected by microscopy artifacts are available at the Sage Synapse data repository (Synapse ID: syn26848598) and consist of the following:
+Data files for the SARDANA-097 image plus manually curated quality control masks highlighting regions of the tissue affected by microscopy artifacts are available at the Sage Synapse data repository (Synapse ID: syn26848598) and are organized according to the following file structure:

 <pre>
 <b>01-artifacts</b>